Lynn P. Freedman, Director

 She received her MPH in health policy and administration from the University of North Carolina at Chapel Hill's Gillings School of Global Public Health.
 Emily also holds a BS in Civil Engineering from Villanova University.

 Amy Manning, Program assistant

 Amy Manning joined AMDD as a Program Assistant in 2016.
-She provides programmatic and administrative support across all of AMDD’s grants; her roles include conducting desk research on issues related to maternal health, working with the Business Manager to process sub-awards and other grant-related financial tasks, and assisting in the development of proposals, final reports, and communications.
+She provides technical and administrative support across all of AMDD’s grants; her roles include conducting desk research and literature reviews on issues related to maternal health, working with the Business Manager to process sub-awards and other grant-related financial tasks, and assisting in the development of proposals, reports, and communications.
 Amy graduated from American University in 2015 with a Bachelor’s degree in International Studies.
-Prior to joining AMDD, she interned with several government and research institutions, including the German Marshall Fund of the U.S., the Wilson Center, and the U.S. Department of State.
+Prior to joining AMDD, she interned with several government and research institutions, including the German Marshall Fund of the United States, the Wilson Center, and the U.S. Department of State.